sd-powell/portfolio_project_2/README.md

 **DJ Silver Soul Pop Quiz** is an interactive, disco-themed music trivia game designed to test and entertain players with questions about popular music from past to present.

+**The aim and purpose of the site** is to provide an engaging and competitive platform for music lovers to challenge their knowledge while enjoying a fun, fast-paced gaming experience.
+By blending entertainment with learning, the quiz enhances memory, supports cognitive development, and encourages critical thinking.

+**The goal of the site** is to create an immersive and enjoyable quiz experience that keeps players coming back for more.
+By incorporating time-based challenges, a leaderboard system, and a variety of music-related questions, the game fosters a sense of excitement and accomplishment.

 Music quizzes enhance memory, support learning, and sharpen critical thinking.
 They also trigger dopamine release, improving mood and reducing stress.
-They also help keep the brain sharp, making them both fun and beneficial.
+They help keep the brain sharp, making them both fun and beneficial.

 The game features a fast-paced multiple-choice format where players race against the clock to answer questions and secure a spot on the leaderboard.
 This competitive element encourages replayability, motivating players to return and beat their own high scores.

+**The target audience is music enthusiasts of all ages** who enjoy trivia, competition, and testing their knowledge of popular music history.
+The quiz is designed for casual players looking for quick entertainment, as well as dedicated music fans eager to prove their expertise.

 ---